 Do Dupaco cards work with Samsung Pay?

 Beginning February 8, 2016, Dupaco's VISA card will be compatible with Samsung Pay.
-Dupaco’s debit MasterCard is forecast to be compatible with Samsung Pay in late 2016 to early 2017.
+Dupaco’s debit MasterCard is forecast to be compatible with Samsung Pay in early summer of 2017.

 How do I load a card into my Samsung phone?